Connect with IMF Institute

 FSP

 This course, presented by the Institute for Capacity Development, begins with an overview of financial risks and how they are transmitted within and between the financial system and the real sector.
 Participants then examine the design and impact of financial sector policies to mitigate assessed vulnerabilities starting with the rationale for micro-prudential and macroprudential policies.
 The interactions between macroeconomic and macro-prudential policies are also discussed.
-Although the emphasis is on preventive strategies, the course also discusses policies to deal with financial distress situations and contingency planning.
+Although the emphasis is on preventive strategies, the course also discusses policies to manage situations of financial distress and contingency planning.
 The combination of lectures, case studies, and hands-on workshops allows participants to discuss and experiment with various policies to gauge their outcomes, intended and unintended.
-Those who are primarily interested in risk assessment are referred to the Financial Sector Surveillance course, where that is the focus.
+Those who are primarily interested in risk assessment are referred to the Financial Sector Surveillance course, where the focus is primarily quantitative.

 Read More Topic : Financial Sector Policies